Encouraging the community to go to parks in winter

 As a national leader in outdoor furniture, Felton industries combines the latest sun safety technologies with cutting edge design.
 Our shade range is extremely sun safe and durable, built to withstand extreme Australian weather with features like UV resistant Laminex table tops, Colorbond® roofing and Dulux powder-coated frames.
 It’s also engineered to maximise comfort and enjoyment outside, with smooth, easy to clean design that feels strong, sturdy and supportive.

 As a wholly Australian owned and operated business, nobody understands the harsh Australian sun like Felton Industries.
 We’re committed to providing the highest quality of shade solutions, ensuring communities across Australia have the most comfortable, safe and aesthetically pleasing outdoor experience possible.
-For more information outdoor furniture tailored to your unique needs, visit our website today.
+For more information outdoor furniture tailored to your unique needs, get in touch with our friendly team today.